-If your association/group would also be interested in a presentation on this very moving family – and intriguing national – Italian story, please contact me on firstname.lastname@example.org.
+If your association/group would like to include a presentation on this very moving family – and intriguing national – Italian story in your 2020 schedule, please contact me on firstname.lastname@example.org.

 My sincere thanks to Ass.
 Prof. Ursula Fanning, Ass.
 Prof. Eric Hayward, Melanie Pape and all in the UCD SLCL for hosting a wonderful event for “The Bicycle Thief and the German Wife” last week and to all who attended.
 Eric gave a very kind introduction to the book and was most engaging in his role as MC.
 The observations and experiences shared by Corinna Salvadori Lonergan, Professor Emerita of Italian, Trinity College Dublin, were particularly striking and memorable on this intriguing evening of discussion.